The African daisy, with lovely daisy-like flowers, originates from South Africa.

 They take about two weeks to germinate after sowing.
-Maintain an ideal temperature of around 65 degrees for seeds to germinate well.
+Maintain an ideal temperature of around 65° degrees Fahrenheit for seeds to germinate well.

 Insects and Disease

-Few insects and diseases affect the African daisy.
+Few insects and diseases affect the African daisy purple.
 On rare occasions when insects or diseases attack, treat them with fungicides or insecticidal soap at the earliest sign of trouble.

 Buying Tips – Selecting African Daisy Plants

-African Daisies make excellent garden choices, paying off with an abundance of blooms during the summer and fall.
+African daisy perennials make excellent garden choices, paying off with an abundance of blooms during the summer and fall.

-When selecting Osteospermums at your local garden center, look for well-branched compact plants.
+When selecting Osteospermum flowers at your local garden center, look for well-branched compact plants.

 The More Important Varieties Include: